Empyrean-Heaven/Phantasmagoria-BN/README.md

 2023.12.09.
 Updated the mod to include the newly added Catholic Bible.
 Fixed multiple aspects of the mod that weren't working.

 2024.11.22.
-Updated recipes to include the Catholic Bible because i forgot.
+Updated recipes to include the Catholic Bible because I forgot.